knowaery/Aery-s-Fishsol/README.md

 # Aery-s-Fishsol
-ALL CREDIT GOES TO FISHSOL DEVS
+ALL CREDIT GOES TO FISHSOL DEVS.
+I only added small features